The Restaurant Guides

 Good Food Guide

 The Good Food Guide was first published in 1951 with founding editor Raymond Postgate.
-During the 1960’s Postgate teamed up with Which? - a consumer focused registered charity that is wholly independent, recognized nationally and strives to improve goods, services and standards for consumers.
+During the 1960’s Postgate teamed up with Which?
+Since August 2013 The Good Food Guide has been owned and published by Waitrose.

 The Guide has enjoyed continuity, with only seven editors in its history, enabling the indelible stamp of quality in its inherent writing style; including consistent, concise and accurate restaurant descriptions that reflect the pleasures of dining out so well.

-The 2012 edition marks the guide’s 19th year as a stand alone publication, advising the public on the best restaurants: From country inns on wild moors to city-centre hotels: From lively bistros on local high streets to destination restaurants of international standing.
+The AA Restaurant Guide acts as a stand alone publication, advising the public on the best restaurants: From country inns on wild moors to city-centre hotels: From lively bistros on local high streets to destination restaurants of international standing.

 Around 2,000 establishments are included in the guide each year, all graded from 1 to 5 'Rosettes' by professional AA inspectors.
 Each restaurant comes with detailed, clear descriptions of the venue and the type of food served.